-§ 11098.14.4.
-Specific Practices Related to Land Use Practices

-To the extent that Public or Private Land Use Practices identified in this section require conduct that violates other provisions of the Act and this subchapter, or otherwise restrict or deny residence, land ownership, tenancy, or any other land use benefit or housing opportunities, or otherwise make housing opportunities unavailable or deny Dwellings to individuals because of membership in a Protected Class or the intended occupancy of any Dwelling by individuals in a Protected Class, or have a discriminatory effect on the basis of membership in a Protected Class, they shall be unlawful unless a legally sufficient justification applies.
+§ 11098.14.43.
+Specific Practices Related to Land Use Practices otherwise make housing opportunities unavailable or deny Dwellings to individuals because of membership in a Protected Class or the intended occupancy of any Dwelling by individuals in a Protected Class, or which have a discriminatory effect on the basis of membership in a Protected Class in the absence of a legally sufficient justification, they shall be unlawful unless a legally sufficient justification applies.
 Those Practices include, but are not limited to, actions to enact, modify, enforce, or implement: